-Ronnette is on her sixth year as the Executive Assistant to the Superintendent / President and the Governing Board of Trustees.
-She has over 20 years of experience in providing lead-level guidance to college staff, faculty, managers, and administrators in public, charter, and private educational institutions.
+Ronnette is on her seventh year as the Executive Assistant to the Superintendent / President and the Governing Board of Trustees.
+She has over 25 years of experience in providing lead-level guidance to college staff, faculty, managers, and administrators in public, charter, and private educational institutions.
 Ronnette oversees the use of BoardDocs Pro Plus on campus, and at last count there were forty-eight groups across campus that use and rely on BoardDocs to manage their work-flow and retain the history of their committee, council, or team with integrity.
 She also serves as Liaison on the Cabrillo Emergency Operations Command Team.
-Ronnette holds an AS Degree from Cabrillo and is currently pursuing her bachelor's degree.
-She is a strong advocate for advancing diversity, equity, and inclusion both on campus and in her community, and often volunteers to help promote the human rights of all LGBTQ+ persons.
+Ronnette holds an AS Degree from Cabrillo and is a strong advocate for advancing diversity, equity, and inclusion both on campus and in her community, and often volunteers to help promote the human rights of all LGBTQ+ persons.
 Ronnette enjoys time with her family and friends, walks on the beach, and frequenting concerts and festivals.

 Team Assistant / Accrediting Commission for Community and Junior Colleges (ACCJC) / Spring 2022